-Cards are the primary structural building blocks in docmd.
-They encapsulate related content into a distinct, bordered frame with optional headers, providing a clear visual hierarchy for your documentation.
+Cards encapsulate related content into a distinct, bordered frame with an optional header, providing clear visual hierarchy for your documentation.

 Syntax Reference